Published: Jul 2, 2011 to Nov 2, 2012

 Story - 10/10

 Azusa is a 2nd year middle school girl who convinced her parents to move because of how badly she was bullied at her old school for being a "goody two shoes."
 At her new school, she is almost immediately asked out by probably the most popular guy in her grade, Kasuga.
 She agrees even though she has absolutely no feelings for him at all simply because, as she was taught by the girls who used to be her friends at her old school, "by hanging out with popular people, you can avoid being bullied."
 The things is, Kasuga (and his group of friends who follow him) is a bully to "train otaku" Kawaguchi.
 After watching Kasuga throw Kawaguchi's pants out of the window one day, Azusa decides to do something.
 She finds his pants after school and cleans them, as well as finding his phone in the pocket.
 She meets up with him and begins to realize how similar the two of them are.
 She begins to like him and wants to break up with Kasuga, but the real plot and major problem for the characters starts here.
 Kawaguchi kisses Azusa, but Kasuga sees them.
 The next day after she first fails to break up with him, Azusa later finds the words and does so.
-Kasuga, however, does not take this news well at all, and from there everything sprials out of control.
+Kasuga, however, does not take this news well at all, and from there everything spirals out of control.

-From what I've said, it may not seem to different, but what I described is just the first chapter.
+And what I described is just the first chapter.
 By the end of chapter 2 (which I won't spoil) the story is fully into the drama, and trust me there is A LOT of drama in this.
 This is not something you should dive into if you are looking for a nice lighthearted romantic comedy.

 Art - 9/10